-When ascending or descending vertical pitches, sit harnesses and suitable cowstails with appropriate karabiners should be used rather than waist belts.
+When ascending or descending vertical pitches, a suitable sit harness and suitable cowstails with appropriate karabiners should be used rather than waist belts.
 Direct belay systems should be used rather than indirect belays that are only appropriate for emergency situations.

 Vertical Pitches refers to places that would require the use of Ladders or SRT for ascent or descent with a group.